epinio/docs/docs/reference/customization/export_registries.md

 ---
-title: ""
+title: "Export Destination Registries"
 sidebar_label: "Export Destination Registries"
+description: "Configuring Export Destination Registries (EDR) as targets for the epinio app export --registry command."
+keywords: [epinio, export, destination, registries]
+doc-type: [reference]
+doc-persona: [epinio-developer, epinio-operator]
+doc-topic: [epinio, reference, customization, export-registries]
 ---

-# Export Destination Registries

 Epinio uses `Export Destination Registries` (short: `EDR`) as targets for the `app export --registry` command.
 With this command a users is able to export an active application to one of the